amleshkashyap/moreRailsEtc/hpc_arch_db/db/README.md

     - m-ary tree showing the structure of a SQL query.
     - Interior node - Non terminal symbol of SQLs grammar, with goal symbol labelling the root node.
     - Leaf node - Tokens of the query.
+    - A parse tree is valid if it conforms to the syntactic rules of grammar as well as the semantic rules while using schema names.
   ```
     Query